Tetrahydrophthalic anhydride

 Tetrahydrophthalic anhydride is an organic compound with the formula C6H8C2O3.
 The compound exists as two isomers, this article being focused on the more common cis isomer.
-It is a precursor to other compounds including the dicarboxylic acid tetrahydrophthalic acid as well the tetrahydrophthalimide, which is a precursor to the fungicide Captan.
 It is a white solid that is soluble in organic solvents.

+Preparation and derivatives

 Tetrahydrophthalic anhydride, the cis isomer, is prepared by the Diels-Alder reaction of butadiene and maleic anhydride.

+Tetrahydrophthalic anhydride is a precursor to other compounds including the dicarboxylic acid tetrahydrophthalic acid as well the tetrahydrophthalimide, which is a precursor to the fungicide Captan.
+It is also a precursor to 1,2,3,4-butanetetracarboxylic acid.